 The State’s contractor will collect oil-based paint only, at fixed locations (i.e. convenience centers, recycling centers, etc.).
 They will continue to provide storage containers, box liners, and milk run pickup service.
 This service will continue to be provided at no cost to the County.
 Refer to the Household Paint Management Guidance and Policy for details.

 The Household Hazardous Waste Program staff is available to discuss options that can best meet the needs of each County.
-Learn more about year round collection of BOPAE and hosting successful BOPAE Collection Events.
+Learn more about the year-round collection of BOPAE and hosting successful BOPAE Collection Events.
 If you would like to participate and need technical assistance in launching a local BOPAE program please contact Bob Fletcher by email or at 615-532-9265.

 Minimum Requirements to Qualify for an HHW Collection Event

 The HHW Program has established criteria for scheduling HHW events.
 The following provides an overview of minimum requirements to qualify for an HHW Collection event.
-These requirements are established to eliminate the collection of BOPAE materials at mobile events and provide funding for disposal of the most hazardous materials found in households.
-A county shall provide regular or year round services directly or by contract, if adequate sites are not otherwise available in the county for the use of the residents of the county.
+These requirements are established to eliminate the collection of BOPAE materials at mobile events and provide funding for the disposal of the most hazardous materials found in households.
+A county shall provide regular or year-round services directly or by contract if adequate sites are not otherwise available in the county for the use of the residents of the county.